MateuszSojkaCode/MateuszSojkaCode/README.md

 <img src="https://img.shields.io/badge/-css3-1572B6?&logo=css3&logoColor=white" />
 <img src="https://img.shields.io/badge/-javascript-F7DF1E?&logo=javascript&logoColor=black" />, covered topics on UI/UX, SEO for Web developers and Responsive Web Design (RWD).
 But I'm aweare that there is still a lot to learn.
 Currenlty I looking for my first position as a Front-end Developer. <br>

-In my free time besides coding I like to draw, mostly characters from video games and movies.
-And from time to time I will create some small motion graphic project in After Effects.
+In my free time besides coding I like to draw with pencils, colour pencils and markers.
+I'm more a traditional artist.
+And from time to time I like to create some small motion graphic project in After Effects.

 <br>